billster45/ScienceCritAI/README.md

 ---

 ### [Do-Not-Answer: A Safety Benchmark for LLMs](https://billster45.github.io/ScienceCritAI/LLM_evaluate_safeguards_summary_20241008_203949.html)
-**Why read this:** This paper is worth reading as it introduces the 'Do-Not-Answer' dataset, a novel benchmark for assessing the safety of large language models (LLMs) across various risk categories.
-The findings highlight the effectiveness of LLaMA-2 in refusing harmful prompts, while also demonstrating the potential of smaller, efficient classifiers for automatic safety evaluation, paving the way for more responsible AI deployment.
+**Why read this:** This paper introduces the 'Do-Not-Answer' dataset, a significant tool for evaluating the safety of large language models (LLMs) by identifying prompts that should not be answered.
+The findings reveal that LLaMA-2 excels in safety performance, refusing to answer harmful prompts 99.7% of the time, while also demonstrating the potential of smaller models for cost-effective safety evaluations, making it a valuable resource for researchers and developers in the field of AI safety.

 **Date:** 2024-10-08